mariosar/mariosar.github.io/_posts/2019-10-14-react-app-with-webpack-from-scratch.md

     ]
 },

-# webpack.config.js - just after babel-loader
+# webpack.config.js - just after specifying babel-loader (this is what I did above)
 options: {
     presets: ['@babel/preset-env', '@babel/preset-react']
 }
 ```
-Good! now our [transpiler](https://en.wikipedia.org/wiki/Source-to-source_compiler) knows our `presets`.
+Good!
+Now our [transpiler](https://en.wikipedia.org/wiki/Source-to-source_compiler) knows our `presets`.
 You can learn more about cool presets that are out there so you can be on the bleeding edge of all that's happening with JS.

 ### Webpack Basics